 Analysis

-SpaceX dominates.
-Elon Musk's rocket company has a valuation nearly double its closest competitor, driven by Starlink's growth and NASA contracts.
+SpaceX dominated the private rankings right up until its 2026 IPO.
+Elon Musk's rocket company carried a valuation nearly double its closest private competitor, driven by Starlink's growth and NASA contracts — and then repriced to ~$1.77 trillion when it went public.

 AI is the new frontier.
 OpenAI and Databricks represent the massive investor appetite for artificial intelligence companies.